 It started so innocently one October eve in 2007.
 We thought we'd whip up a couple of costumes and join the festivities in Greenwich Village in New York.
 Our Lego costumes landed us a prize from the official New York Halloween parade organizers that year!
-I've since gone bi-coastal and am now living and working in Portland, Oregon!
+I went bi-coastal and lived in Portland, Oregon for 5 years, before heading south for the winter - or maybe a few winters! - I'm currently living in Melbourne, Australia!

 I now own a small business creating larger than life designs and characters.
 I'm happy to say that my creations have featured in everything from halloween parades, art installations, Burning Man and even a cameo in the documentary 'Fat, Sick and Nearly Dead'.